geotools/geotools/docs/user/library/opengis/filter.rst

 The gt-main module supplies some of the implementation classes we will need:

-* DefaultIntant: this is an implementation of Instant used to represent a single point in time.
+* ``DefaultIntant``: this is an implementation of Instant used to represent a single point in time.
-* DefaultPeriod: this is an implementation of Period used to reresent a range in time
+* ``DefaultPeriod``: this is an implementation of Period used to represent a range in time

 Here is an example illustrating their construction and use with temporal filters: